MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 **What is the default location?**

-For Win32 apps, the default UDF location is the directory that the app executable (`.exe`) is running in.
+The directory that the app executable (`.exe`) is running in.
 The default UDF is the executable (`exe`) path of your app + `.WebView2`.
 The filename of the UDF is the executable (`exe`) path of your app + `.WebView2`.

 For example, if you ran `D:\WebView2App\WebView2.exe`, a UDF folder <!--todo: is it implemented as a file, or a directory/folder? --> would be created `D:\WebView2App\WebView2.exe.WebView2`.<!-- is that a filename, or a dir name?-->
 As another example: `WebView2APISample.exe.WebView2`.

-**Should you use default or custom location?**
+**Should you use default or custom UDF location?**

-For Win32 apps, in most cases, you should specify a custom location, rather than using the default UDF location.
+In most cases, you should specify a custom UDF location, rather than using the default UDF location.
 This ensures that the WebView2 control has Write access so that the WebView2 control is able to create the UDF and then write to it.
 See the section "Specifying a custom UDF location" below.

 **Packaging:**